Last Updated on January 10, 2023 by Circular Guru

-What is the function of switch in networking, what are the different types of switches with their working?
+What is the principal function of a switch in networking, and what are the different classes of switches with their corresponding operations?

-A switch is a network device that can be used to connect multiple devices, including computers, printers, and servers, in a small business network using an Ethernet cable.
-Switches can allow for the sharing of all information and be able to communicate with each other by exchanging data.
-Switches can be placed anywhere in your office or building.
+A switch is a network device that can be useful for connecting multiple devices, such as computers, printers, and servers in a small business network using an Ethernet cable.

 What is Switch in Computer Network